What should I know (and ask) before hiring a financial advisor?

 • Self-addressed and stamped envelope for returning confirmation to you

-• Send to the IRS via your IRS home office location (found here for 2016).
+• Send to the IRS via your IRS home office location (where you file your Form 1040).
 Take the package to the U.S. Post Office and attach a Certified Return Receipt (example here).
 This receipt will serve as proof of the post-stamp date in case the IRS claims you did not send it within the 30 day period.
 Keep this for your records.

 To your employer